edrisranjbar/nour-adhkar/README.md

 2. **Contribute code**
    - Fork the repository
+   - Switch to the `development` branch (`git checkout development`)
-   - Create a new branch (`git checkout -b feature/your-feature-name`)
+   - Create a new branch from development (`git checkout -b feature/your-feature-name`)
    - Make your changes
    - Commit with clear, descriptive messages
    - Push to your fork
-   - Submit a pull request
+   - Submit a pull request to the `development` branch

 3. **Improve documentation**
    - Help us improve this README or add documentation